 All you need is a good length of string, rope, or cord and sense of adventure!
 We decided to give it a go!

 Tie a long rope (we used paracord) around objects, we used trees, but you could use anything you come across.
 You are trying to make a course that the kids will follow blindfolded....so important: don't let them see you set up the course.

-You can make the course as easy or difficult as you want depending on the age of the children.
+You can make the course as easy or difficult as you want for your children's ages.

 A course that that crosses different terrain makes it more interesting and challenging for the children (though obviously avoid trip hazards).

 This activity can be adapted to suit your family, making it more challenging for older ones.
 For example, get them to hold a cup of water as they follow the trail.
 The one who has the most water left at the end of the trail is the winner.
 There's sure to be some water spilt as they negotiate the terrain!